 Suggested hotels: Luxor Hotel or Mandalay Bay Las Vegas

 Whilst Las Vegas was built as a playground for adults, there are plenty of attractions for families away from the casinos (where children are not permitted).
 Adventure Dome is America’s largest indoor theme park, there is the Aquarium at the Silverton Hotel, the Discovery Children’s Museum and Madame Tussauds to name just a few of the varied attractions.

 Las Vegas – Mammoth Lakes (323 miles)

 Leave the bright lights of Vegas behind and head to Death Valley, a vast National Park of desert and mountains, and continue north until you leave the desert and discover craggy mountain peaks and alpine forest to arrive in Mammoth Lakes – a beautiful base for a two night stay.
 If you’re feeling energetic then Mammoth’s famed Bike Park is worth a whirl.
 Or you can hop on the gondola which takes you to the summit at 11,053 feet to admire the absolutely stunning views stretching over 400 miles

-Suggested hotels: Village Lodge or Juniper Springs Resort
+Suggested hotels: The Village Lodge or Juniper Springs Resort Mammoth Lakes

 Mammoth Lakes – Yosemite National Park